goscore-me/goscore-me.github.io/_api/statuses.md

   | partially_done | Data is partially collected and available for retrieval |
   | error | Data wasn't collected because of an error |

+  Please, note, that done, partially_done, and error are final statuses and wouldn't be updated at any time.
+  {: .info }

 left_code_blocks:
   - code_block:
     title: